 - Adding to this, he could be a Composite Character with the evil genie of the bottle from "The Fisherman and the Jinni".

 - Possibly confirmed; Genie notes the Exact Words of a wish are important, implying a streak of Jerkass Genie.

 - Though the fact that he's willing to point out such a thing may mean he's trying to avoid such a situation with Aladdin.

 - Jossed.
 He's definitely more cynical, but still ultimately warms up to Aladdin, even saving him at a couple of points.
-He never truly sides with Jafar.
+He never sides with Jafar at his own will.